 Ed Lake is a current board member, having been a board member three years and had prior experience being on another swimming pool board for twelve years.
 He is responsible for many things including being on the swimming pool committee, on the park improvement committee, the liaison to Tularcitos Elementary School, the PTO, the Carmel Valley Park, the CV Chamber of Commerce, and the Kiwanis.
 Outside of CVCYC, Ed is on other boards and committees and on Pacific Grove's police citizen committee.
 He is a retired electrical engineer and HR recruiting professional having worked in Silicon Valley high-tech over 40 years.

-Kristen Rianda is a current board member with CVCYC.
-She is the Pool Committee co-chair, as well as a member of the Playground Committee.
-Kristen and her husband, Kamaron, have lived in Carmel Valley for 9 years.
-They have two daughters (7 & 2), one that currently attends Tularcitos.
-In addition to her volunteer work with CVCYC, Kristen works for Pacific Grove Unified School District and is the Head Coach for swimming at Notre Dame High School.
+Kristen Rianda is a current Board member with CVCYC and wears many hats in our organization.
+She is the Vice President of Programming, the Board Secretary, Pool Committee Chair, as well as a member of the Playground Committee.
+Kristen and her husband, Kamaron, have lived in Carmel Valley since 2009.
+They have two daughters , one that currently attends Tularcitos.
+In addition to her volunteer work with CVCYC, Kristen works for Carmel Unified School District and is the Head Coach for swimming at Notre Dame High School.

 Originally from England, Wendy Hursey and her husband emigrated to California as newly-weds.
 After living and working in Silicon Valley for several years, they moved to Carmel Valley in 1993 looking for a slower paced lifestyle.
 From an engineering background in Britain, Wendy eventually moved into office management in the U.S., cultivating her planning and organizational experience.
 She became involved in several Community Non-Profit companies in both the San Francisco Bay Area and the Monterey Peninsula where, along with other administrative duties, Wendy was excited to become involved in helping to plan Fundraising events for those organizations.
 She now looks forward to becoming part of CVCYC in supporting their goals to expand and improve the services provided to the community, especially to the young people of the area.